-Workgroup members submitted a disclosure of interest form to report any interests, relationships, or circumstances over the past four years that could give rise to a potential conflict of interest, or the appearance of one, related to the current measures in the Health Home Core Sets or other measures reviewed during the Workgroup process.
+Workgroup members were required to submit a Disclosure of Interest form to report any interests, relationships, or circumstances over the past four years that could give rise to a potential conflict of interest, or the appearance of one, related to the current measures in the Health Home Core Sets or other measures reviewed during the Workgroup process.
 Workgroup members who had an interest in a measure recommended for consideration were required to recuse themselves from voting on that measure.